process-analytics/mxgraph-svg2shape/README.md

 ## `xml2js`

 **DISCLAIMER**: this tool is at its early stage and misses a lot of features.
+See the [GitHub issues](https://github.com/process-analytics/mxgraph-svg2shape/issues)
-See the GitHub issues (create one for any questions and prior submitting a Pull Request for discussions).
-It is mainly developed to provide the foundation for `svg2js`
+(create one for any questions and prior submitting a Pull Request for discussions).
+It is mainly developed to provide the foundation for `svg2js` and won't probably never support the whole mxGraph stencil format.

+**GOAL**:
-**GOAL**: translate an XML mxGraph stencil definition into a set of corresponding javascript calls for an easy integration in JS programs
+- translate an XML mxGraph stencil definition into a set of corresponding javascript calls for an easy integration in JS programs
+- the stencil definition and the JavaScript functions are very close; the names are almost the same but the arguments order is not the same
+(have a look at `curveTo` for instance).
+So the tool can save you a lot of time and avoid mistakes (you would get strange painting) compared to manual transformations
+  - xml curve: `<curve x1='85.52' x2='39.66'..`
+  - mxAbstractCanvas2D curveTo: `canvas.curveTo(x1, y1, x2,...`

 ### Run